pal03377/master-thesis/thesis.typ

 The package addresses the need for standardized communication between the Assessment Module Manager and the individual assessment modules.
 By doing so, it reduces code duplication and allows for easy modifications in future communication logic.

-Developers benefit from the package's use of Python decorators#footnote[When decorating a function, Python technically wraps it by passing it to another function, the _decorator_, and replacing it with the return value of the decorator, the _wrapper_.], which annotate functions that will interact with the Assessment Module Manager.
+Developers benefit from the package's use of Python decorators#footnote[Decorators in Python can be used to change the behavior of a function.], which annotate functions that will interact with the Assessment Module Manager.
 These decorators handle the underlying communication logic, enabling developers to focus on the actual assessment module logic.
 Additionally, the package offers utility functions to facilitate data storage in Athena's database and to download programming submissions from Artemis.

 == Adding a New Assessment Module